 - Be valid for at least 90 days beyond the date you leave the Schengen Area

 - Be issued within the last 10 years on the date you leave the Schengen Area

 If you have been issued any Schengen visas within the past 2 years, you will also be required to provide photocopies of these to support your application.
-If you have any travel document other than a standard UK passport, please get in touch with us so we can evaluate your personal requirements.

 To apply for a Schengen visa from the UK, you will be required to supply a photocopy of this document.
 The permit must be valid for at least three more months after your departure from the Schengen Area.
 If this condition is not fulfilled, the Consulate where you lodge your Schengen visa application will reject your application immediately.